SlowBubble/video-spreadsheet/README.md

 - Load a bigger window so that the players don't constantly need to reload
   - Test with just the entire player window
 - Need to migrate from startMs to inputStartMs and endMs to inputEndMs, and positionMs to outputStartMs

+P3 (if too slow)
+- instead of waiting for all the players to load
+  - Look at which commands/subcommands contains the specified resume time
+  - If the yt players for all those are already loaded, then you can start the reply instead of blocking.